Nesdood007/Fighterpilot/README.md

 You are a Pilot, guiding your ship through the depths of space fighting off waves of enemies.
 How long will you last?

+Made originally for the Global Game Jam, but the original version vas very broken.

+Also, check out the Carolina Gamers' Club.
+We develop games and do cool stuff!